Skip to content

 Search with AI

 The Unitree R1 represents a massive shift in the robotics landscape, moving humanoid technology from million dollar research labs to a consumer accessible price point of $4,900 for the Air variant.
-While previous iterations of humanoid robots were reserved for tech giants, the R1 is being marketed directly to enthusiasts and developers via the Unitree Official Store on AliExpress.
-You should expect a machine that stands roughly 1.6 meters tall and weighs about 35 kilograms, making it surprisingly portable for its class.
+While previous iterations of humanoid robots were reserved for tech giants, the R1 is being marketed directly to enthusiasts through the Unitree Official Store and official AliExpress listings.
+Developers need to pay attention to the variant: R1 Air and standard R1 are not the same purchase as R1 EDU.
+You should expect a machine that stands about 1.23 meters tall and weighs roughly 27 to 29 kilograms, making it portable for its class.
 However, buying such a sophisticated piece of hardware from an international marketplace requires a grounded perspective.
-Shipping is currently slated for April 2026, meaning this is essentially a pre-order for a cutting edge product.
-You are not just buying a toy but a complex system of actuators, sensors, and AI compute modules.
+Unitree's direct store lists shipments beginning in June 2026, meaning this is essentially a pre-order for a cutting edge product.
+You are not just buying a toy but a complex system of actuators, sensors, and AI modules.
 The AliExpress experience for high ticket items like this involves navigating significant import duties and ensuring you are dealing directly with the manufacturer to secure your warranty.
 This guide breaks down whether the R1 is a breakthrough for your home lab or an expensive risk for early adopters.

 What to Look For